NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - 6BB(B) replaced with 4B
 - 6BAA(A) added as 6AAA(A)
 - 6A
+    - Damage decreased from 18 to 16
     - Made a high
-    - +2 damage
 - 6A(A)
+    - Damage increased from 13 to 15
     - Non point hitboxes appear two frames later
-    - Three less damage
     - Less stun/blockstun
 - 6AA(A)
     - Lifts on block